gabrielanakasato/route-optimization/README.md

 - OR-Tools

 ## Issues
+- Since the Distance Matrix API is a paid one, it is unfeasible to host it and make it available online for everyone to use it.
-- Error appears when there is no coordinates of "Sua localização"
+- Error appears when there is no coordinates of "Sua localização".

 ## To-Do
 - [ ] Write docstrings